tauteo/git-overview/how-to-use-git.md

 Choose your directory and a name for the repository (the default is the same as the directory name), and click on `Create`.
 This will create a Git repository in the directory and will automatically open the repository in Sourcetree.

+### Cloning a repository

+In order to make a copy of a repository that is linked to the source repository, we need to make a "clone".
+As mentioned previously, this makes an exact copy (all files and complete file history) of the remote repository in the local destination.

+The remote repository can be any repository for which you have a valid, reachable url.
+This means that the repository could be on a server that exposes the repo via `http` or `https`, or it could be a directory on a shared network drive (perhaps accessible using SSH), or it could simply be another directory on the same machine.
+As long as the url is valid, Git will be able to make a copy.
+Although there are many options, servers like Bitbucket or GitHub usually allow interfacing via `http`, `https`, or `ssh` only.

+When cloning a repo, it is worth noting that the cloning process will create a directory for the repo.
+There is thus no need to create the directory manually.

+#### Cloning a repository from the command line

+Simply change directory to the directory in which you want the repo directory to be located.
+Then execute the command `git clone <url>`.

+![git clone from cmd line][i8]

+#### Cloning a repository from Sourcetree

+Cloning from Sourctree is also simple.
+Either click on `File->Clone/New`, or click on `Clone` from the repository tab.
+This will open up the "Clone" dialog, where you need to specify the remote url and the local destination directory.
+The name is inferred from the remote repo name.

+![git clone from sourctree][i9]

+### Recording changes

 [1]: <https://git-scm.com/book/en/v2>
 [2]: <https://nvie.com/posts/a-successful-git-branching-model/>
 [3]: <https://www.sourcetreeapp.com/>